HEP-FCC/fcc-tutorials/CONTRIBUTING.md

 ```

 Sourcing of the FCCSW stack might be needed in cases when the Python provided by
-the OS is too old, currently this is the case for CentOS 7.
+the OS is too old, currently this is the case for CentOS 7 (`lxplus`).
 :::

 #### Building